airqo-platform/AirQo-api/src/insights/README.md

-# ANALYTICS MICROSERVICE
+# INSIGHTS MICROSERVICE

-This microservice contains the back-end source code for the AirQo analytics & netmanager platforms.
+This microservice contains the back-end source code for the AirQo insights & netmanager platforms.

 The code is written following concepts in the Flask-restX framework [documentation](https://flask-restx.readthedocs.io/en/latest/index.html)